Central Puget Sound Interstate 90 - Throughput

 Throughput productivity measures how efficiently existing highway capacity is being used.
 It can be reported for vehicles or travelers, making it a very adaptive metric.
 WSDOT uses the maximum throughput standard to assess travel delay relative to a highway's most efficient speed, which is 85% of the posted speed limit.

 Lost throughput productivity is the percentage change of highway throughput in respect to maximum throughput due to congestion and other events that cause vehicles to travel below a threshold speed.
-See WSDOT's Handbook for Corridor Capacity Evaluation (PDF 5.9MB)
+Refer to WSDOT's Handbook for Corridor Capacity Evaluation (PDF 5.9MB) for details on how to calculate throughput productivity.

 Sources: WSDOT Transportation Safety and Systems Analysis Division and WSDOT TRACFLOW (https://tracflow.wsdot.wa.gov/)

-Note: Eastbound and Westbound I-90 at the floating bridge 2018 and 2019 data was unavailable.
+Note: Eastbound and Westbound I-90 at the floating bridge 2019 data was unavailable.

-In 2022, throughput productivity was similar to 2021; there was no drop in vehicle throughput compared to previous years.
+In 2023, throughput productivity was similar to 2022; there was no drop in vehicle throughput compared to previous years.
 As congestion increases and speeds decrease below maximum throughput, highways carry fewer vehicles, resulting in a drop in throughput productivity.
-To gauge the lost productivity on I-90 in the central Puget Sound region, WSDOT analyzed vehicle throughput at two locations: the SR 900 interchange and the I-90 floating bridge across Lake Washington.

 Top of page